 “Just wanted to let you know that I am LOVING the Banking on Women course.
 It has been inspiring and extremely helpful.
 This course has really helped to keep me on track of starting my business this fall/winter.
 I highly recommend this class.
 It has been invaluable!” - Aubrey Leong

 Female entrepreneurs looking to start or grow their microenterprise are encouraged to apply.
-Banking on Women—Class 8 will begin September, 2014 Banking on Women(TM).
+Banking on Women—Class 9 will begin in February 2015 Banking on Women(TM).
 Class size is held to 15 people.
 Click here to apply.

 Learn more about other Banking on Women participants!